jonasbirkelof/beets/docs/beets-php/form-validation.md

 - `$field` is used when generating an error message so that you can assign the correct error message to the corresponding form input.
 - `$value` is stored so that the cascading methods like `required()`, `name()` and others can use it to validate it.

-In the example below the field `input_name` is submitted empty and an error message is genereated in the `errors` array.

 ```html
 <form>
 	<input type="text" name="input_name" value="">